 Planting trees helps to keep soil in place, restoring the riparian buffer and preventing sediment from flooding the nearby river.

 The Meramec River is beloved by Missourians as a favorite destination for floating, boating, fishing, and swimming, but it’s more than just a fun place to visit.
 The Meramec is an irreplaceable freshwater resource and a key tributary to the Mississippi River.
 It supports 31 species of global significance, including several species found nowhere else on Earth.
-The river provides economic and recreational resources for local communities, and supplies drinking water to approximately 250,000 people.
+The river provides economic and recreational resources for local communities, and supplies drinking water to approximately 340,000 households.

 Unfortunately, decades of abuse threaten the health of the river.
 In the past, river clean-ups and other conservation efforts have taken place along the river, but sometimes the whole is greater than the sum of its parts.
 With start-up funding from Crystal Light, the Conservancy is collaborating with agencies, partners, and private landowners to implement a science-based conservation strategy that will combine efforts and maximize results.